dcouch440/aanimal_shelter/README.md

 The fallowing information is a listing of routes and real responses with corresponding status codes The application displayed is called postman and can be downloaded for free from for testing
 * Download Postman ( https://www.postman.com/ )
+- Added recently (arrival: ) attached to all animals!
+This response gives you plain a plain english description of when the animal arrived!

 # `Dog Paths`
 ### ` GET/v1/dogs { comes with statistics } `